surniaulula/wpsso-user-locale/readme.txt

 <p><img src="https://surniaulula.github.io/wpsso-user-locale/assets/icon-256x256.png" width="256" height="256" style="width:33%;min-width:128px;max-width:256px;float:left;margin:0 40px 20px 0;" />Add a "User Locale" menu item for users in the WordPress admin back-end admin and front-end toolbar menus.</p>

-Allow users to easily change their preferred locale / language / region instead of having to update their profile page.
+Allows users to easily change their preferred locale / language / region setting from the toolbar instead of having to update their WordPress profile page.

-The default WordPress behavior is to apply the user locale preference to the admin back-end only &mdash; this plugin can optionally extend the user locale preference to the front-end webpage as well (enabled by default).
+The default WordPress behavior is to apply the user locale preference to the admin back-end only &mdash; this plugin can optionally extend the user locale preference to the front-end webpage as well (enabled by default in the SSO &gt; User Locale settings page).

 = Power-Users / Developers =